ahza64/project-00/README.md

 The most important feature of this app, is not only the utilization of OOP, but that the app creates the objects themselves.
 Only ten players and a board length of up to 20 should be used due to the limited processing power of a web browser and the limited number of keys on the key board.

-Some other notable features are the API call to create an avatar image.
+Some other notable features are the API call to create an avatar image and board token.

 Planned Features